arangodb/docs/oasis/getting-started.md

    (user `root` and its password) and log in.

    {% hint 'info' %}
    It is highly recommended to create additional users and not use the `root` user for everyday operations.
+See [Managing Users in the Web Interface](3.9/programs-web-interface-users.html) for more details.
    {% endhint %}

 5. You can install example datasets and follow the accompanying guides to get